How your thoughts, feelings and behaviours may contribute to mental health difficulties

 Research has shown CBT to be an effective therapy in treating things like depression and anxiety as well as phobias, obsessive compulsive disorder (OCD) and trauma.

-If you feel that you need support, you can ask your GP to refer you to Talking Therapies.
-We’ll offer a Wellbeing Assessment, and offer the right therapy support to suit you.
+If you feel that you need support, you can ask your GP to refer you to NHS Talking Therapies.
+We’ll offer a wellbeing assessment and offer the right therapy support to suit you.

 The British Association for Behavioural and Cognitive Psychotherapies (BABCP) has information on what CBT may help with, and self-help advice